ryanatkn/fuz_code/README.md

 ## Benchmarks

+Performance is a high priority to best support runtime usage.
+This project is still early and there are more gains to be had.

 Note that this benchmark is somewhat unfair to Shiki because it's not designed for runtime usage, and it probably does a significantly better job at the task at hand